JanHolinka3/LandXML/README.md

 positiveNegative should be 1 for positive coords and -1 for negative coords

-from active collection loop all objects: 3 type objects: with faces (tris only), with only egdes, with only verts
+from active collection loop all objects: 3 type objects: with faces (will be triangulated), with only egdes, with only verts

 create TIN surface from face objects